Ten trends today that every fintech must recognise

 Note that we haven’t mentioned cryptocurrencies: the value of blockchain to fintech will be in removing complexity, driving automation, cutting the cost of service, and shortening compliance cycles.

-Banishing manual repetition, making life super-easy for customers
+Banishing manual repetition, making life super-easy for customer

 The plague of human error is about to become that bit closer to eradication as Robotic Process Automation (RPA) automates processes which previously required human labour.